fcurella/git-squash/README.md

 # git-squash

-Rollback the repo to BASE-COMMIT-SHA, preserving the changes, then commit them.
+Rollback the repo to a specific commit, preserving the changes, then creates a squash commit of them.

 Finally, republish the branch.

 ## Usage